Washington Redhawks

 The Washington Redhawks was a culture jam created by a group of Native Americans to draw attention to the Washington Redskins name controversy.
 In 2020, the team retired the Redskins branding amidst the removal of many names and images as part of the George Floyd protests.
-The football team was later renamed the Washington Commanders in 2022.
+The football team was renamed the Washington Commanders in 2022.

 Action

 On December 13, 2017, a Native American group, Rising Hearts, created several authentic-appearing websites and a Twitter campaign, that seemed to announce that the Washington Redskins had agreed to change its name to the Washington Redhawks for the 2018 season.
 The sites included one for the team, and for several news outlets: The Washington Post, ESPN, Sports Illustrated and the Bleacher Report.
 After an initial period, a disclaimer was posted on each spoofed page with a link to a press release explaining the group's action.

 The organizers describe their tactic as culture jamming, and state that their intention is to stimulate debate that will eventually lead to an actual name change.
 Rather than presenting the continued hostility of the debate, their action provided an opportunity for change advocates to write about the positive responses and outcomes that would follow the change.

 Rising Hearts Coalition included Rebecca Nagle (Cherokee Nation), Sebastian Medina-Tayac (Piscataway), Valarie Marie Proctor (Cedarville Band of Piscataway), Jair Carrasco, (Aymara), Lindsay Rodriguez (Cheyenne Arapaho), Jordan Marie Daniel (Kul Wicasa Oyate) and Nick Courtney (Makah).